Established 2005 Registered Charity No. 1110656

 Monday-Friday: 2pm-4pm (drugs helpline)

-Specialist advice on drugs and drugs law.
+Specialist advice on drugs, drugs law and harm reduction.
 Information on your rights on arrest.
 Complete the web form, ring or email ask@release.org.uk Helpline 0845 4500 215 ask@release.org.uk (open 11am-1pm and 2pm-4pm, Monday-Friday)

 Advocacy, Legal advice